 In addition to its historical methods of engagement, Council made the decision to empower community groups to undertake the consultative process: Bingara and District VISION 20/20 (Vision 2020), Warialda Chamber of Commerce, Warialda Rotary, and community leaders from various villages.
 These groups and leaders are approachable, dedicated, and effective visionaries.
-Council support and guides them through the engagement process with the provision of a community space, information, administration support and advice.
-All groups chosen have in place strategic planning documents (Bingara and District VISION 20/20, Warialda Chamber of Commerce Population Policy), skilled volunteers and a willingness to listen.
+Council supports and guides them through the engagement process with the provision of a community space, information, administration support and advice.

 Council also utilises the various electronic methods available for engagement, these include, Facebook, Councils website, Instagram, and the use of digital surveys accessible via QR code or on Councils website.
-A digital suggestion box has also been implemented on Councils website as a means for the community to offer input year round.
+There will be ongoing consultation with the community and these results will be used in the construction of the new Community Strategic Plan.